pgorman/dangerjaunt/minirules.md

-This book concentrates fantasy roleplaying game rules for experienced players.
-It assumes you know that "3d6" means to sum three rolls of a six-sided die.
+This book assumes you know that "3d6" means to sum three rolls of a six-sided die.
 It assumes you know that one player takes the role of impartial Referee, who prepares an adventure in the form of a keyed map full of monsters, strange wonders, and treasures.
 It assumes you know that the remaining players each take the role of an inexperienced but ambitious Player Character.

-Despite omissions for brevity, these rules include the tenpole elements that make the game familiar to players, and from which a referee can hang the creative elaborations that make their campaign unique.
+Despite omissions for brevity, these rules include the tenpole elements that make the game familiar to players, and from which a referee hangs the creative elaborations that make a campaign unique.

 # Characters #